Trumbubble/sentiment_analysis/README.md

 # sentiment_analysis
-Analysis of a Tweet and its positive or negative impact Analyzes recent tweets with certain keywords on positivity or negativity
+Analysis of a Tweet and its positive or negative impact.
+Also, analyzes recent tweets with certain keywords on positivity or negativity